 In one visit to the Limb Preservation Clinic, patients meet with UMMC specialists in podiatry, vascular surgery and infectious disease.

 Our focus is on painless, non-invasive diagnostic methods, such as ultrasound and x-rays, to determine the location and scope of impaired blood flow to the leg, as well as any bony infection or abnormality.
 This process enables physicians to devise individualized treatment plans that may involve medical or surgical approaches, including medications; circulatory assist devices; specialized wound care products; and both minimally-invasive and open surgical procedures.

 Hyperbaric treatment, believed to facilitate the growth of new blood vessels, is also available.
 Consultations with specialists in plastic surgery, vascular medicine and cardiology are available when needed.

-- You have diabetes, especially those with neuropathy which led to sensory loss or pressure sores
+- You have diabetes, especially patients with neuropathy, that has led to sensory loss or pressure sores.

 - You have lower-limb cramping after walking very short distances.

 Our program has two convenient locations.
 Call to schedule an appointment or for more information.